 - Case in point: the Google Certified Professional Cloud Architect certification.
 For 2019 and 2020, it was the highest-paying IT certification out there.
 Money isn’t everything and probably shouldn’t be your sole motivating factor if deciding to pursue a Google Cloud career, but with an average salary of around $175,000 USD, it’s hard not to take notice.

 Which certification route you pick, don’t worry about being locked into a single path.
 Multi-cloud skills are in high demand, so you can easily hop around between cloud providers and make yourself even more desirable to potential employers in the process.
+And there are plenty of tools and skills that work across clouds that are worth investing time in, like DevOps skills and Kubernetes.

-For building those skills to get certified, make sure you choose a training program that provides hands-on cloud experience so you can put what you learn into action and keep developing your skills while you’re looking for a job.
+For building the skills to get certified, make sure you choose a training program that provides hands-on cloud experience so you can put what you learn into action and keep developing your skills while you’re looking for a job.

 Create a portfolio using projects from your training experience.
 Make sure your work is consistent from one project to the next as this is a characteristic employers want.
 Redact any confidential information if you use a project from a previous employer or internship, and show your work.
 How you got there is just as important as the end result.
 Your certification proves you have knowledge — your online portfolio proves you can put it to use.
 Be sure and bring a digital and physical copy of your portfolio to your interview.

-3. Have Reputable References
+3. Have reputable references

 Compile a list of former or current supervisors, mentors, and colleagues, who can vouch for your knowledge, character, work ethic, and drive.
 Strong references coupled with a cloud certification and a strong portfolio can beat candidates with more experience.